BeamMP/Docs/docs/en/server/port-forwarding.md

   ![](../../assets/content/win11-command-prompt-ipconfig-highlighted.png)
 </figure>

-Most of the network adapters will not work for port forwarding.
-It is also recommended that you hard-wire your device which will be running this server, however, it will work on a wireless device such as a laptop.
+It is recommended to use a wired network connection which will be running this server, however, it will work over a wireless connection.
-You will need to find an adapter which has valid settings.
-Scroll through the list of adapters and find one that has a Default Gateway assigned.
+You will need to look for an adapter in this list which has valid settings.
+Scroll through the list and find one that has a Default Gateway assigned.
 Many of the virtual adapters will not have a Default Gateway.
 You need to find a Default Gateway that has a similar IP address to the IPv4 address listed for the adapter.